wuon/moneryze/README.md

 npm install moneryze
 ```

+> [!NOTE]
-Note: The minimum node version to utilize this package is v18.x.x
+> The minimum node version to utilize this package is v18.x.x

 ## Usage